 I wouldn't be honest if I said that I never check The Huffington Post anymore, or that I'm immune to reading tidbits about the TomKat divorce (because...just wow!), but I try to allot the time to it that it deserves.
 Minimal.
 There's a whole wide world out there, and I want to be more mindful about what I'm focusing on.

 Remember how in the movie American Beauty, the teenager at the end is seeing the wonder and artfulness in a plastic bag dancing around in the wind?
-Well, from a green standpoint, I wouldn't say that I'd be particulary thrilled to see a plastic bag blowing around loose, but I could see the point: looking for the beauty in the everyday.
+Well, from a green standpoint, I wouldn't say that I'd be particularly thrilled to see a plastic bag blowing around loose, but I could see the point: looking for the beauty in the everyday.
 If you walk around with a camera, you start to change your perspective about what makes a good picture.
 You notice more.
 You appreciate more.
 Even the littlest things can hold your interest.
 And that can change your Big Picture about what's important to you and what you should be focusing on.
 That's different for each person, but I'm betting--for most people, anyway--it will have nothing at all to do with Q-Tips.

 In my "previous life" in public relations, I was attending a trade show and came upon a booth with an elderly woman displaying some handmade photo albums and scrapbooks for sale.
 Another booth visitor was chatting with her and it came up in the course of their conversation that it was the 5th birthday of the craftswoman's grandson.